Are detoxes really necessary, or worth the time & money?

 Too many choices!

-Yet they all claim to give you the same result!
+Yet they all claim to give you pretty much the same result!
 How can that be?

 Smoothie ingredients on a chopping board: mango, banana, spinach, raspberries